What Are Rent Arrears and How Do They Affect You in the UK?

 - They can lose rental income, which will affect their mortgage payments and property expenses.

-- There will be a waste of Time and costs involved in managing arrears or starting legal action.
+- There will be a waste of time and costs involved in managing arrears or starting legal action.

 - The relationship between them will become harsher day by day, as a consequence of managing the propertyÂ